 Which are the main points of risk management to be included in the clinical evaluation?

 Ranking is the single most important factor, Mika states.
-You need to have your highest risks documented to the clinical evaluation plan or performance evaluation plan so you can focus on those risks & find them.
+You need to have your highest risks documented in the clinical evaluation plan or performance evaluation plan so you can focus on those risks & find them.
 Ranking is very important.
 Update risk management when your team encounters new risks too, but always concentrate on highest ranked risks.

 How would you implement a risk-based approach in the cybersecurity context?